adamoshen/adam-highlight-theme/README.md

 ---
 ```

-you will get an error that the theme you have specified is not one of the supported highlighted themes.
+you will get an error that the theme you have specified is not one of the supported highlight themes.

 Alternatively, if you try something like: